Hybrid payroll: definition, benefits, challenges, and factors to consider

 Compliance and regulatory complexities

 A hybrid payroll system is subject to multiple layers of regulations when operating across different states or countries, which requires specialized knowledge to manage differing tax laws, reporting rules, and compliance deadlines.
-Businesses can face risks of penalties or legal disputes without strong oversight.
+Without strong oversight, businesses face risks of penalties or legal disputes.

 What factors should businesses consider when implementing a hybrid payroll?